wp-plugins/miniorange-login-openid/readme.txt

 == Installation ==

 = Setting up miniOrange OpenID =
-1. Go to <a href="https://auth.miniorange.com/moas/login">miniOrange login</a> .
+1. Go to <a href="https://auth.miniorange.com/moas/login" target="_blank">miniOrange login</a> .
 Register a new account by clicking on `Sign up for a Free Trial`.
-2. Go back to <a href="https://auth.miniorange.com/moas/login">miniOrange login</a> and login with your credentials.
+2. Go back to <a href="https://auth.miniorange.com/moas/login" target="_blank">miniOrange login</a> and login with your credentials.
 3. Go to `Users/Groups-> Manage Users/Groups-> Add User` and add users.
 4. Go to `Apps`.
 Then click on `Configure Apps` button.
 5. Go to `OpenID`.
 Select `OpenId Connect` and click on `Add App`.